-If you participated in a reportable transaction, including what is commonly known as a "listed transaction," during this tax year and were required to disclose that transaction to the IRS, you are also required to disclose that information to Illinois.
+If you participated in a reportable transaction, including a "listed transaction," during this tax year and were required to disclose that transaction to the IRS, you are also required to disclose that information to Illinois.

 You must send us two copies of the form used to disclose the transaction to the IRS.